'QEB's set-up provides a great opportunity for gifted, younger members to come through.' Chambers UK

 We know that it is never an easy step to leave a set of chambers, but we are confident that new members do not regret their decision to join.
-Below, four current members of chambers, who joined us from other chambers, detail their experiences.
-Both are happy to be contacted informally by any barrister who is considering applying to QEB.
+Below, four current members of Chambers, who joined us from other chambers, detail their experiences.
+All are happy to be contacted informally by any barrister who is considering applying to QEB Hollis Whiteman.
 If you are interested in discussing an opportunity please feel free to contact either Head of Chambers, Mark Ellison QC, or Senior Clerk, Chris Emmings, on 020 7933 8870, for an initial discussion.

-I joined QEBHW as a senior junior in January 2015.
+I joined QEB Hollis Whiteman as a senior junior in January 2015.
 It was very difficult to make the move from my old set of Chambers which was highly regarded in the market and where I had made many friends.
 However, I am very pleased that I did.

-As an established practitioner, the QEB brand has helped me build and expand my practice, obtaining instructions from many of the leading City Firms and the white-collar boutiques.
-Its friendly and collegiate atmosphere makes "working on papers" a joy and it is a privilege to be working amongst some of the Country's leading practitioners in the field.
+As an established practitioner, the QEB Hollis Whiteman brand has helped me build and expand my practice, obtaining instructions from many of the leading City Firms and the white-collar boutiques.
+Its friendly and collegiate atmosphere makes "working on papers" a joy and it is a privilege to be working amongst some of the country's leading practitioners in the field.

-I joined QEBHW in November 2013, after many happy and rewarding years in my previous chambers.
+I joined QEB Hollis Whiteman in November 2013, after many happy and rewarding years in my previous Chambers.
 We all appreciate that life at the Bar has changed massively and particularly so in the publicly funded sector.
 Moreover, that situation is set to continue to an even greater degree under the next government.

-I moved to QEBHW because it is a forward-thinking set of chambers, assertive in the market and ideally placed to take advantage of opportunities that come at a time of great change.
+I moved to QEB Hollis Whiteman because it is a forward-thinking set of chambers, assertive in the market and ideally placed to take advantage of opportunities that come at a time of great change.
 That has become even more apparent to me since I joined.

-The opportunities that QEBHW offers include expanding a practice into the new areas that may be open as one looks away from publicly-funded work, taking advantage of the support of a team of clerks and practitioners who are so well regarded and an introduction to new professional clients.
-It is also allows for your existing professional clients to meet new ones, allowing them to share the avenues of opportunities we have open to us if we act together.
+The opportunities that QEB Hollis Whiteman offers include expanding a practice into the new areas that may be open as one looks away from publicly-funded work, taking advantage of the support of a team of clerks and practitioners who are so well regarded and an introduction to new professional clients.
+It also allows for your existing professional clients to meet new ones, allowing them to share the avenues of opportunities we have open to us if we act together.

-The infrastructure of this chambers allows for such opportunities to be seized.
-It is a set with state of the art presentation and communication tools, and commands leading presence in the fields in which it operates.
+The infrastructure of this Chambers allows for such opportunities to be seized.
+It is a set with state of the art presentation and communication tools, and occupies a leading position in the fields in which it operates.

 On a personal note, moving and seeking new avenues of instruction came with a degree of natural anxiety.
-This has been quickly extinguished by the warmth of QEBHW's reception and being welcomed into the team spirit that genuinely exists on the basis of members' shared appreciation of excellence and commitment.
+This has been quickly extinguished by both the warmth of QEB Hollis Whiteman's reception and the team spirit that genuinely exists because of members' shared appreciation of excellence and commitment.

-QEBHW is not a set that takes its position or reputation for granted.
+QEB Hollis Whiteman is not a set that takes its position or reputation for granted.
 It seeks to excel in a professional and courteous manner, with the highest standards expected.
 Professionally, the move has been all that I could have hoped for and more.
-But it has been the welcome and encouragement that has been most impressive to me over the last year and stands out as reassurance.
+But it has been the welcome and the encouragement that have been most impressive to me over the course of my time in Chambers.

-Back in 2008 I was approached by a member of QEBHW and encouraged to ‘make contact’.
+Back in 2008 I was approached by a member of QEB Hollis Whiteman and encouraged to ‘make contact’.
 I met discretely with the senior clerk and later had a breakfast meeting with one of the silks, and then coffee with both the then and the current head of chambers.
-QEBHW was specifically keen to speak with a Judge, known to them, who was able to speak, informally, to my ability.
+QEB Hollis Whiteman was specifically keen to speak with a Judge, known to them, who was able to speak, informally, to my ability.

 The whole procedure was efficient and kept entirely confidential.
-The actual move was seamless; the QEBHW clerking and admin team took care of everything.
-I was offered the option and was delighted to be able to purchase shares in the ownership of chambers’ building.
+The actual move was seamless; the QEB Hollis Whiteman clerking and administrative team took care of everything.
+I was offered the option and was delighted to be able to purchase shares in the ownership of Chambers’ building.

 I know that I was a reluctant mover.
 I had a good practice at my old set and huge ties to my colleagues there.
 However, I can honestly say that since my arrival I have never looked back.
-I am more than happy to act as a confidential sounding board for any experienced practitioner who may be thinking of making contact with QEBHW.
+I am more than happy to act as a confidential sounding board for any experienced practitioner who may be thinking of making contact with QEB Hollis Whiteman.

 Nicholas Griffin QC

-I joined QEBHW in January 2016.
+I joined QEB Hollis Whiteman in January 2016.
 This was after 20 years or so at my previous set, where I had been happy.
-There were several reasons for my move, including the extremely professional, supportive and friendly clerking at QEBHW; new colleagues who were a joy to meet and are amongst the best in the professional; and an elegant but very well-equipped building to work in, now complete with roof terrace!
+There were several reasons for my move, including the extremely professional, supportive and friendly clerking at QEB Hollis Whiteman; new colleagues who were a joy to meet and are amongst the best in the profession; and an elegant but very well-equipped building to work in, now complete with roof terrace!

-My route into chambers started with a chat with a QEBHW silk, during a long trial together.
-From there I spoke with Head of Chambers, Mark Ellison.
+My route into Chambers started with a chat with a QEB Hollis Whiteman silk, during a long trial together.
+From there I spoke with the Head of Chambers, Mark Ellison.
 The procedure from there on was pretty smooth.

 Change is healthy, not least because it makes you reconsider your career and your goals.
-At QEBHW you are able to do that with a talented and enlightened group of clerks and tenants to help and guide you.
+At QEB Hollis Whiteman you are able to do that with a talented and enlightened group of clerks and tenants to help and guide you.

 My particular area of practice is on the cusp of criminal and public law.
-I lead QEBHW's new Public Law Practice Group.
-It's recent creation is a testimony both to the relevant experience in chambers and to the enthusiasm with which QEBHW embraces new members of chambers and suggestions for work.
+I lead QEB Hollis Whiteman's new Public Law Practice Group.
+It's recent creation is a testimony both to the relevant experience in Chambers and to the enthusiasm with which QEB Hollis Whiteman embraces new members of Chambers and suggestions for work.
 It's an impressive place.